-Section 60AA of the Crimes Act 1900 is Meaning of “law enforcement officer” and is extracted below.
+Section 60AA of the Crimes Act 1900 defines “law enforcement officer” and is extracted below.

 For expert advice and outstanding representation from Australia’s Most Awarded Criminal Defence Firm, call Sydney Criminal Lawyers® today on (02) 9261 8881 and let our experienced defence team help you.